whoisYoges/website/content/blog/understanding-dns.md

 shareable = true
 comparison = true
 +++
-Let try to understand about DNS as ddep as we can?
+Trying to understand the concept of Domain Name System?
 <!-- more -->

 ## The concept of DNS